hcj-js/hcj/readme.md

 ## How it works ##

 A `Component` is part of a page.
-When you render a component, it can do whatever it wants: attach nodes to the page, sign up event handlers, even make network requests.
+When you render a component, it can run any code.
+It can attach nodes to the page, sign up event handlers, even make network requests.
 Importantly, a component's render function returns an "undo" function that, when called, reverts everything done by the render function.

 One component can be instanced many times, and each instance can be removed from the page independently using its undo function.